-Rainscapes are designed to manage water in better ways, which includes slowing the flow and providing capacity to store, treat and filter water into the soil.
+Rainscapes, or SuDS, are designed to manage water in better ways, which includes slowing the flow and providing capacity to store, treat and filter water into the soil.
 All systems like this must create flood risk, water quality, biodiversity and community value benefits.

 Why did you decide on this area?

-We looked at the whole of the Brighton & Hove area using walkover and mapping techniques, where we focused on areas that are most vulnerable to groundwater pollution, as well as good visibility so that people could easily see the benefits.
+We looked at the whole of the Brighton, Hove and Lewes area using walkover and mapping techniques, where we focused on areas that are most vulnerable to groundwater pollution, and with good visibility so that people could easily see the benefits.
 Sites were selected and short-listed by specialists in the partnership with local and technical knowledge.

 What is the problem?